 Step 1.
 Make the over active parathyroid gland radioactive so it can be differentiated from all the other structures in the neck.
 The key to the success of this technique was the development of the Sestamibi scan in the early 1990's which makes only parathyroid tumors radioactive for about 3-4 hours...normal parathyroid glands will NOT become radioactive (normal glands are asleep, and thus they don't absorb the radioactive dye).
 This simple technique requires the patient to be given a very small dose of the same drug that is used to examine the heart during heart stress tests.
 Using special techniques, the bad parathyroid gland will show itself to the surgeon.
 The surgeon should still look at all four glands if you expect a cure rate over 90%.
 If your surgeon does not have the expertise to look at all four glands, then he/she will look at only the gland that shows up on the scan.
 This is fine, however, you must understand that the failure rate will be higher.
 Ten or fifteen percent of these patients will require another operation because they are not cured.

 Step 2.
 Operate to see all four parathyroid glands, but operate only where necessary.
 The most important information seen on the sestamibi scan is not where the tumor is located, but where the tumor is NOT located.
 Knowing where the tumors are not located allows an experienced surgeon to see all four parathyroid glands (located where they are supposed to be located) to make sure a second, (or rarely a third) tumor is not present.
 Now that the surgeon knows that the operation will not require extensive "exploration" of the neck, he/she can make a much smaller incision.
-The picture on the left shows the 3/4 inch incision in the lower neck which is typically made for the minimal parathyroid operation (MIRP).
+The picture on the left shows the incision in the lower neck which is typically made for the minimal parathyroid operation (MIRP).
 The patient's head is to the top of the picture and a blue pen was used to mark the outline of her collar bones and the top of her breast bone (the sternum).
-Now it's easy to see how this small operation can be performed using only local (or twilight) anesthesia rather than putting the patient asleep under general anesthesia.
-Note: even when undergoing the operation under local anesthesia, the anesthesiologist will give the patient a bit of sedative medications through their veins so the patient really won't be aware what is going on and they NEVER remember the procedure.
-Read more about anesthesia for MIRPs below.
-REMEMBER, the old-fashioned standard operation requires a neck incision 6 to 8 (or even 10) inches in length (click here to see a picture of the old parathyroid incision).
+REMEMBER, the old-fashioned standard operation requires a neck incision 4 to 6 inches in length (click here to see a picture of the old parathyroid incision).

 Step 3.
 Use a miniature hand-held radiation detecting probe to measure the amount of activity of each parathyroid gland.
 The really neat thing about this procedure is that the parathyroid tumor is radioactive for about 3-4 hours...so the surgeon can use this to determine good parathyroid glands (they are asleep and making no hormone) from bad parathyroid glands (they are making too much hormone).
 The probe measures the amount of radioactivity in each parathyroid gland which is proportional to the amount of hormone being produced.
 The probe shown here is made by US Surgical Corporation (Norwalk, CT) and was designed and patented by Dr Norman.
 Since the radioactivity only lasts 3-4 hours, the operation needs to be completed during this period of time.
 The old way of operating and dissecting throughout the entire neck of all patients with parathyroid disease is giving way to this much improved minimal parathyroid operation for ALL patients.
 Note... this lets the surgeon know when a gland is normal so it doesn't get removed, and makes sure that ALL of the bad glands are removed--so the patient doesn't need a second operation some months or years later.
 And, YES, an experienced parathyroid surgeon can see all four parathyroid glands using an incision that is 1 inch or less (slightly bigger in patients over 250 pounds).
 Our video explains this better